yixuy/CMPT371FinalProject/README.md

 - yixuy

-Please use the Before run it
+Please run this command in Terminal before running the game
 - pip install pygame